TylerBerzzz/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Describe if the dialogue seemed different than what you imagined, or when acted out, when it was wizarded, and how.**\*\*

-# Lab 3 Part 2
+# Lab 3 Part 2: NO COLLABORATORS

 For Part 2, you will redesign the interaction with the speech-enabled device using the data collected, as well as feedback from part 1.

-COLLABORATORS: None

 ## Prep for Part 2